edo2021/Pandas_Challenge/README.md

 Clone the new repository to your computer.

-Inside your local git repository, create one directory for the u choose to do, and name that folder either HeroesOfPymoli or  PyCitySchools.
+Inside your local git repository, create one directory for the u choose to do, and name that folder either HeroesOfPymoli.

 Add your Jupyter notebook to this folder.
 This will be the main script to run for analysis.